-The most obvious risk these pests can bring you is they can weaken the foundation of your home, especially if your home’s foundation is made from wood.
+The most obvious risk Myrtle Beach termites can bring you is they can weaken the foundation of your home, especially if your home’s foundation is made from wood.
 Other areas of your home that are at risk of being damaged include your decks, crawlspaces, gutters, and mulch areas.
 It is also highly suggested that you keep an eye on any part of your home that has contact with soil.

 Spring is when you will most likely notice the signs of their presence in your home because this is the time when these pests swarm and, thus, become more obvious to the homeowners.
 So, as you welcome the spring season, it will help if you keep an eye on these signs: